 National Survey of Student Engagement (NSSE) and Faculty Survey of Student Engagement (FSSE)

 NSSE annually collects information from colleges and universities about students' participation in programs and activities for their learning and development.
 In coordination with NSSE, FSSE is a national survey that measures faculty perceptions and expectations of student engagement.

 - 2019 survey: NSSE Dashboard, complete NSSE report , NSSE presentation to Student Affairs, FSSE presentation for BTOT

 - 2015 survey: Summary of findings, complete NSSE report

-- View a summary of findings from the 2012 Noel-Levitz Student Satisfaction Inventory report.
+- View a summary of results from spring 2022.